 - a.
-Upon arrival at MMI, provide incoming students the ability to conduct a self-assessment (personal inventory) of those factors most concerning to cadets as they transition into MMI. - b.
-Provide cadets a formal and structured process to enhance individual growth and development through self-evaluation and peer-evaluation. - c.
-Provide cadets a formal and structured process to conduct peer-to-peer counseling to promote leadership and character development, with an emphasis on honor and respect, in accordance with MMI's mission statement and motto. - d.
-Provide cadets a formal and structured process to conduct peer-to-peer counseling to review and record individual performance, identify and establish objectives to sustain and/or improve performance in accordance with personal and professional goals. - e.
-Provide cadets a formal and structured process to evaluate performance as viewed by their peers through the implementation of squad peer evaluation reports. - f.
-Provide cadet leaders a more comprehensive and complete approach to address cadet issues and actions through the implementation of the MMI "Spot Report." - g.
-Enhance communication skills, self-confidence, and team-building. - h.
-Enhance decision-making, critical thinking and judgment. - i.
-Enhance coping skills and toleration for difference of opinions.
+Provide cadets a formal and structured process to enhance individual growth and development through self-assessment, peer-evaluation, and feedback from TAC Officers. - b.
+Provide cadets a formal and structured process to counseling and feedback to promote leadership and character development, with an emphasis on honor and respect, in accordance with MMI's mission statement and motto. - c.
+Provide cadets a formal and structured process to conduct peer-to-peer counseling to maintain the high standards set by the Corp of Cadets and identify those cadets that are exceeding the standard and empowering cadet leaders to directly address cadet issues and actions. - d.
+Provide cadets a formal and structured process to assess traits within themselves and provide performance feedback as viewed through the implementation of the peer-evaluation. - e.
+Provide cadets with comprehensive, persistent feedback on their leadership and character development growth throughout the academic year. - f.
+Enhance communication skills, self-confidence, and team-building. - g.
+Enhance decision-making, critical thinking and judgment. - h.
+Enhance coping skills and toleration for differences of opinion. - i.
+Serves as an additional tool to assess the overall effectiveness of the Character and Leadership Development program at MMI.